ayan878/complete-node-bootcamp/2-how-node-works/starter/readme.md

 ## Stream

-- Streams used to process (read and write) data piece (chunks) without completting the whole read to write operation and therefore without keeping all the data in memory. eg, when we read file using stream we read part of data, do something with it then free memory and repeat it until the entire file has been process. netflix , youtube etc
+- Streams are used to process (read and write) data piece by piece (chunks) without completing the whole read-to-write operation and therefore without keeping all the data in memory.
+  - For example, when we read a file using a stream, we read part of the data, perform operations on it, then free the memory and repeat this process until the entire file has been processed.
+  - Streaming is commonly used by platforms like Netflix and YouTube for delivering continuous data streams efficiently.